How to Propose an Event

 How to Propose An Event

-Take a look at the Event Proposal Form to get a sense of what we’ll ask about, then (before you fill out the Proposal Form) consider the following questions.
+First, review the Event Proposal Form to get a sense of what we’ll ask about, then consider the following questions.

 Why do you want to organize the event, and what you hope the event contributes to the department, the campus, and the community (see “Selection Criteria” section below)?